dhelonious/mastodon-snap/README.md

 Coming from ~~Twitter~~ X and wanting a familiar look?
 Then the included [Mastodon Bird UI](https://github.com/ronilaukkarinen/mastodon-bird-ui) and [Tangerine UI](https://github.com/nileane/TangerineUI-for-Mastodon) themes might be for you.
 While *Mastodon Bird UI* retains the separation between dark, light and high contrast variants, *Tangerine UI* automatically switches to a light or dark variant depending on what your browser requests.
 You can change the theme in *Preferences/Appearance*.

+> [!IMPORTANT]
-> Important: If you have a severe visual impairment, an [accessible version of the Bird UI theme](https://github.com/ronilaukkarinen/mastodon-bird-ui#how-to-install-an-accessible-version-built-for-people-with-serious-vision-impairment) is included by default with an increased font size.
+> If you have a severe visual impairment, an [accessible version of the Bird UI theme](https://github.com/ronilaukkarinen/mastodon-bird-ui#how-to-install-an-accessible-version-built-for-people-with-serious-vision-impairment) is included by default with an increased font size.
 This theme is indicated by the phrase ***High contrast++***, which contains ***two plus signs*** and is translated into your selected language.
 In addition, this theme is marked with the ♿ ***emoji representing a person in a wheelchair*** as the [International Symbol of Access](https://en.wikipedia.org/wiki/International_Symbol_of_Access).

 # ⚙️ Configuration